 Canister stoves are light and compact but have poor performance when it’s cold and often aren’t up to the task of melting large volumes of snow so you’ll need a liquid fuel (white gas stove).
 Bringing a wind screen and a heat reflector to optimize your fuel usage.

 For food bring things that are high in fat as it will keep you warmer.
 Avoid foods that require a lot of prep or clean up as doing dishes can be tricky.
 It’s also a myth that alcohol will warm you up – in fact it slows down your metabolism and cools you down.
 When you’re hiking bring food that is easy to nibble on and store it in your pockets where it can’t freeze – nothing is worse then stopping for lunch and realizing it has frozen solid!

 Once you get cold, it can be easy to focus on how cold you are not on all the other things going on that could be fun.
 Bring some chemical hand warmers for a quick shot of warmth.
 Have an impromptu dance party to get your blood flowing.
 And after dinner is done and it’s dark too cold to stay out, retreat to your tents and warm sleeping bags and tell stories or play word games – just because you can’t see each other in adjacent tents doesn’t mean you can’t hear each other.

-What other winter camping tips for beginners would you give Andrea?
+Do you have other winter camping tips for beginners?
 Leave them in the comments.

 Was this post helpful?
 Pin it on Pinterest: